cloudwalk/op-stack-devnet/single-node-no-docker.md

     * `l2GenesisCanyonTimeOffset` -- is the number of seconds after genesis block that Canyon hard fork activates. **Set it to 0 to activate at genesis**. **Nil** to disable Canyon.
     * `l2GenesisDeltaTimeOffset` -- is the number of seconds after genesis block that Delta hard fork activates. **Set it to 0 to activate at genesis**. **Nil** to disable Canyon.
     * `l2GenesisEcotoneTimeOffset` -- is the number of seconds after genesis block that Ecotone hard fork activates. **Set it to 0 to activate at genesis**. **Nil** to disable Canyon.

+**NOTE** remove last 3 lines (`l2GenesisCanyonTimeOffset`, `l2GenesisDeltaTimeOffset`, `l2GenesisEcotoneTimeOffset`), to run single node locally without needed beacon node and ecoton.
+It should be used only if it is necessary to enable latest features (EIP-4844).

 ## Step 5.
 Deploy the Create2 Factory (Optional)